-The FDCA preempts state laws relating to the safety and efficacy of medical devices and state laws that are different from or in addition to federal requirements; some state laws relating to licensure, business registration, or administrative requirements may not be considered to be related to the safety and efficacy of medical devices and therefore may not be preempted.
-In Missouri Board of Examiners for Hearing Instrument Specialists v.
-Hearing Help Express, Inc. and METX, LLC v.
-Wal-Mart Stores Texas, LLC, the Eighth Circuit Court of Appeals and the U.S. District Court for the Eastern District of Texas, respectively, have held that certain state laws relating to the fitting and dispensing of hearing aids are preempted because they relate to the safety and efficacy of medical devices.
-Interpretative legal precedent and regulatory guidance vary by jurisdiction and are often sparse and not fully developed, including which laws and regulations are preempted, complicating our compliance efforts.
-Accordingly, we cannot be certain that our interpretation of laws and regulations applicable to our operations is correct, and regulatory authorities or other third parties may challenge our existing organization.
-If such a claim were successful, we could be subject to adverse judicial or administrative interpretations and to civil or criminal penalties.
+The FDCA preempts state laws relating to the safety and efficacy of medical devices and state laws that are different from or in addition to federal requirements In addition, under FDARA, the OTC Final Rule preempts any state or local requirement specifically related to hearing products that would restrict or interfere with commercial activity involving OTC hearing aids.
+However, the FDA made clear in its rulemaking that although a state or local government may not require the order, involvement, or intervention of a licensed person for consumers to access OTC hearing aids, any person representing as a defined professional or establishment remains subject to applicable state and local requirements, even if the person undertakes commercial or professional activities only in relation to OTC hearing aids.
 Our ability to operate profitably will depend, in part, on our ability to obtain and maintain any necessary licenses and other approvals and operate in compliance with applicable state laws and regulations.
-A determination that we are in violation of applicable laws and regulations in any jurisdiction in which we operate could have a material adverse effect on us, particularly if we are unable to restructure our operations and arrangements to comply with the requirements of that jurisdiction, if we are required to restructure our operations and arrangements, including those with our audiologists and other licensed professionals, at a significant cost, or if we are subject
+A determination that we are in violation of applicable laws and regulations in any jurisdiction in which we operate could have a material adverse effect on us, particularly if we are unable to restructure our operations and arrangements to comply with the requirements of that jurisdiction, if we are required to restructure our operations and arrangements, including those with our audiologists and other licensed professionals, at a significant cost, or if we are subject to penalties or other adverse action.

-Additionally, applicable federal laws and regulations continue to evolve.
-For example, the FDARA set forth a process to create a category of OTC hearing aids that are intended to be available without supervision, prescription, or other order, involvement or intervention of a licensed practitioner.
-The FDA is currently engaged in a rulemaking process to publish a final regulation regarding OTC hearing aids.
-Under FDARA, the OTC hearing aid controls that are the subject of the rulemaking, if finalized, would preempt any state or local requirement specifically related to hearing products that would restrict or interfere with commercial activity involving OTC hearing aids.
-Additionally, the Biden Executive Order July 9, 2021 instructed the FTC to review overly restrictive occupational licensing requirements that may impede the ability for licensed individuals to move between states.
+Applicable federal laws and regulations continue to evolve.
+In addition to the changes under the OTC Final Rule, the Biden Executive Order July 9, 2021 instructed the FTC to review overly restrictive occupational licensing requirements that may impede the ability for licensed individuals to move between states.
 We cannot predict the impact on our business of new or amended laws or regulations or any changes in the way existing and future laws and regulations are interpreted or enforced, nor can we ensure we will be able to obtain or maintain any required licenses or permits.
 See the Risk Factor titled, "Changes in the regulatory landscape for hearing aid devices could materially impact our direct-to-consumer business model and lead to increased regulatory requirements, and we may be required to seek additional clearance or approval for our products."